This page will help you understand Florida alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Adults aged 18 or older may be bartenders.
 They may also be servers in venues that sell alcohol for consumption on-site.

-There is no age restriction for selling beer or wine for off-site consumption.
+There is no age restriction for selling beer or wine for off-site use.
 The exception is for selling spirits in such an establishment.

 It is criminal to use a borrowed, forged, counterfeit, or stolen Florida driver’s license to buy alcohol.
-The same applies to a Florida ID card.
+Of course, the same applies to a Florida ID card.
 Understandably, it’s also illegal to provide anyone with such false ID.

 It’s legal for any adult 18 or older to drink alcohol as part of a required course.
 It must be at an institution with accreditation.
 Moreover, the instructor must be at least 21 and control the alcohol at all times.